Student success through leadership, character and performance.

 Substitute teachers, paraprofessionals, and custodians

 JCSS partners with ESS, an educational management service, in hiring for substitute teachers, paraprofessionals, and custodians.
-Apply online at ESS.com or contact Taylor Jackson by calling 706-424-7289 or emailing TJackson@ESS.com.
+Apply online at ESS.com.
+For more information, contact Lauren Westervelt at 706-580-0290 or email LWestervelt@ESS.com.

 - Click here for a copy of our organization chart you can view, download or print.